Azhovan/Stater/Readme.md

 Stater, An Advanced | Fast PHP State Machine Manager
 ====================================================

 Stater is an advanced State Machine, all written in PHP.
-It can holds states, standalone conditions, callbacks and events with complex data structure
+It can hold states, standalone conditions, callbacks and events with a complex data structure

 ### Concepts and terminology